Dipanshu2424/udacity_CarND/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

 At the moment it seems that the lines can become a bit jumpy.
 One possible improvement would be to have some small "memory" and average the past two three slopes in order to have more stability.

+Another imporvement would be to try and extrapolate curves instead of lines.
+That would require not to use Hough transformation but maybe something like spline functions.
+It would also require to sample a number of points from the edges detected by Canny.